dcunited001/dcunited001.github.io/_posts/2018-03-31-sociophysical-fps-ai-automated-detection-of-unsportsmanlike-conduct.md

 - bots to balance gameplay, to provide standard candles for matching algorithms... (probably a bad idea)

+- when i'm playing overwatch while cyclicng on my exercise-bike-desk, enemies that sneak up and attack cause me to start pedaling faster, hilarious, its as if my subconscious can't fully separate it's impulses and knee-jerk reactions.

 - there are games that are likely to become cybersports and those that don't have a chance. however, it's not simply popularity that dictates which games are "cybersportable" and which are not.